cvmfs/doc-cvmfs/cpt-repo.rst

 For instance, a repository can be configured to grant access to a repository only to those users that have a X.509 certificate with a certain DN.
-Note that the corresponding client-side X.509 authentication helper is not part of CernVM-FS but is provided as a third-party plugin by the Open Science Grid.
+Note that the corresponding client-side X.509 authorization helper is not part of CernVM-FS but is provided as a third-party plugin by the Open Science Grid.

 A membership requirement makes most sense if the repository is served by an